facile-it/facile-it.github.io/content/blog/eng/careful-with-that-constant-developer.md

 ```

 This piece of code doesn't output any error.
-It turns out that a derived class from a super class that implements an interface, can override the interface constants, despite the super class can't.
+It turns out that a class derived from a superclass that implements an interface can override the interface constants, even though the superclass cannot.
-And in fact, if you make the derived class implement the interface likewise
+In fact, if you make the derived class implement the interface likewise, you will get a fatal error again (see below the code):

 ```php
 <?php